AHRC Global Challenges Research Fund (GCRF) Urgency Grants pilotReturn to opportunities

 Applicants interested in applying should first submit an expression of interest to the AHRC (see link below) at the earliest opportunity following the emergence of the urgency need.
 The AHRC will aim to provide eligibility decisions within five working days of receipt.

 If the expression of interest is considered to fall within the scope of the scheme, applicants will then be invited to submit a full application via Je-S for consideration through an accelerated peer-review process.
-Where feasible, AHRC aims to complete the review process within four weeks from submission of the full proposal in Je-S.
+Where feasible, AHRC aims to complete the review process and deliver a funding decision within four working weeks from submission of the full proposal in Je-S.

 Key features of this call: